Many parents have questions about raising a bilingual child and I am here to answer them!

 For this reason, I created this page.
 I want to give tips and answer common questions that I am frequently asked by my clients.

-Good for you for raising a child who speaks more than one language!
+Good for you for wanting to raise a child who speaks more than one language!
 You are a great parent and the answer is yes!
 Some options are:

 No. Many bilingual children are sequential language learners.
 Click here for more information on sequential language learning.